Pecon/Agora/README.md

 Test out or discuss Agora forum here: https://agora.leopard.hosting/

 ## Features
  - Uncomplicated code (No unexplained regex, things are generally written in a pretty straightforward manner)
  - All features supported without Javascript (Javascript still enhances some features)
- - Powerful BBCode parser written specifically for Agora (again, no regex.
+ - Powerful BBCode parser written specifically for Agora (No regex used.
 Very straightforward to edit.)
  - Optional email address confirmation system
  - Private messaging system
  - Lack of feature bloat (or just an excuse as to this list being short)

 ## To-do
  - Add boards
- - Add more bbcode tags
  - Add more admin tools and improve existing ones
  - Overhaul visual design
  - Search feature